edu-luc-cs-leo/comp271f24-01/07-testing/TechNote.md

 ```java
 array[i % array.length]
 ```
-will always be within bound for any value of $i\geq 0$.
+will always be within array bounds for any value of $i\geq 0$.

 The circular queue requires two index pointers: one to the front of the queue and one to the back of the queue.
 When implementing a *linear* queue we move the data closer to the *front of the array*.
 In the circular implementation, we move the front of the queue to whichever place in the array it needs to be.
 Same for the back of the queue.